Generic name: levofloxacin (injection) [ LEE-voe-FLOX-a-sin ]

 Drink extra fluids to keep your kidneys working properly while using this medicine.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Levofloxacin will not treat a viral infection such as the flu or a common cold.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Levofloxacin injection will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture, heat, and light.
 Do not freeze.